This is a much lightened up version of potato salad, with a sharp caper dressing which is balanced out by the savoury flavours of fresh oregano.

 - 1 clove garlic crushed or finely grated

-- 1 tsp maple syrup or sweetener of your choice
+- 1 teaspoon maple syrup or sweetener of your choice

 - A good grind of salt and pepper to taste